AsphaltPlanet.ca > OntHighways > Highway 410 > Images

 Regional Municipality of Peel

 View driving northerly along Highway 410 at the advanced signage for the Sandalwood Parkway interchange.
-Between Bovaird and Sandalwood their is a northbound auxiliary lane.
+Between Bovaird and Sandalwood there is a northbound auxiliary lane.

 City of Brampton